romila2003/Form-wave-animation/README.md

 # Form-wave-animation

-This is apart of the 50 projects in 50 days challenge and is the eigth project.
+This is apart of the 50 projects in 50 days challenge and is the eighth project.

 ## Table of contents